rsanheim/preflight/README.md

 ```

-Use launchd to run every n minutes on Mac - change the interval in the plist
-as you see fit.
+You can use launchd to run every n minutes on Mac - change the interval in the plist as you see fit.

     ln -s ~/src/preflight/com.robsanheim.preflight.plist ~/Library/LaunchAgents/
     launchctl load -w ~/Library/LaunchAgents/com.robsanheim.preflight.plist